Skip to content

 Registered Psychotherapist

 Are you feeling down or stuck in your relationship or marriage?
 Perhaps you are overwhelmed and not even sure what is going on.
 I get it.
 I have been in such relationships, and even in a bad marriage.
 There may be abuse going on, though there does not need to be to seek out support.
 I offer a complimentary session so we can talk a little bit about what is going on and if counseling with me can help you.
 Life is too short to not resolve whatever it is that is bringing you down and causing you stress and unhappiness.
 I hope you will reach out and schedule a complimentary session.
 Let's find out how I can help you.
+In Boulder Colorado, or by video world-wide.

 In-Person Near Broomfield, CO

-Online in Broomfield, Colorado
+Online in Broomfield, CO

 Boulder, Colorado therapist: David Redbord, registered psychotherapist